GuptaAnisa/weather-dashboard/README.md

 Our weather dashboard features intelligent city matching:
 - **State Name Recognition**: When users search for a state (like "California"), the app automatically fetches weather data from the capital city
 - **User-Friendly**: No need to know exact city names - the API intelligently finds the most relevant location

-- **Global Coverage**: Works with states/provinces worldwide, providing the best possible weather data
+- **Global Coverage**: Works with states/provinces worldwide, providing the best possible weather data.